rickhohler/FileSystemKit/docs/PERFORMANCE_IMPROVEMENTS.md

 ## Summary

-I've reviewed the snug tool implementation and identified several performance bottlenecks.
+I've reviewed the Snug tool implementation and identified several performance bottlenecks.
 The current implementation processes files sequentially, which is inefficient for high-volume operations.
 I've created a foundation for concurrent processing improvements.

 ## Current Implementation Issues